 AU students who study at APU take 12-17 credits per semester.

 As an exchange student from American University, there is no limit to the type of courses participants may select.
 However, APU recommends that study schedules are not too overloaded so that each individual can enjoy extra-curricular activities and absorb as much of the culture outside of the classroom as possible.

 A unique feature of APU is that lectures are taught in both English and Japanese in both colleges.
 APU is proud to be one of the few universities in Japan offering this capacity.
 All exchange students are therefore able to study subjects in their major fields and areas of interest in Japanese, English or both.

 For Japanese language students APU is attractive in that although they are an "international" university, the predominant language of communication is Japanese.
 The administrative body, executives and 2/3 of both the student body and faculty are Japanese natives or Japanese speakers.
 Specialist Japanese courses on offer are also extremely valuable to students of Japanese and these can be taken alongside regular subjects taught in Japanese.
 In addition to the 4 X 95 minutes of intensive Japanese language instruction per week, advanced students can select courses in interpreting, teaching of Japanese as a foreign language and business Japanese.

 Spring Semester: April – July

 Fall Semester: September – March

-- Students are registered through the SIS Office of International Program Development for 15 AU-APU exchange credits (SIS-461).
+Students are registered through the SIS Office of International Programs for 15 AU-APU exchange credits (SIS-461).
 Students who wish to take fewer (12-14) or more than (up to 17) 15 credits need to arrange this with their academic advisor before they can be registered for the AU exchange credits.

-Credit articulation: Grades and credits earned at APU are articulated through the SIS Office of International Program Development upon receipt of an official transcript from APU.
+Credit articulation: Grades and credits earned at APU are articulated through the SIS Office of International Programs upon receipt of an official transcript from APU.
 For conversion purposes, students should expect 1 APU credit to equal 1 AU credit.